 Meet our Founder, Dr. GERALD Onuoha II

-Dr. Onuoha is a Board-certified Physician in Internal Medicine, with an M.A. in Clinical Practice from Dartmouth, a Medical Degree from the Meharry Medical College, and a B.S. in Physics and Astronomy from Tennessee State University.
+Dr. Onuoha is a Board-certified Physician in Internal Medicine, with an MS in Clinical Practice from Dartmouth College, a Medical Degree from the Meharry Medical College, and a B.S. in Physics and Astronomy from Tennessee State University.

 Work experience, certifications, and qualifications